orlandocaraballo/sei/47-ror-form-helpers/47-ror-form-helpers.md

 ## Forms in Rails

-Unfortunate, due to security concerns, in RoR, the process for using forms is a little different.
+Unfortunately, due to security concerns, in RoR, the process for using forms is a little different.
 The convention is to use what is referred to as a form view helper.

 ### Form Helpers